Duesenberg Model J

-The Duesenberg Model J is a luxury automobile made by Duesenberg.
+The Duesenberg Model J is a luxury automobile made by Duesenberg exclusively in 1928 and offered for ten subsequent years.
 Intended to compete with the most luxurious and powerful cars in the world, it was introduced in 1928, the year before the stock market crash that led to the Great Depression.
-The Model J, available with a supercharger after 1932, was sold until Duesenberg Motors Company went bankrupt in 1937.
+Duesenberg Motors Company went bankrupt in 1937.

 Background

-E. L. Cord, the owner of Auburn Automobile, and other transportation firms, bought the Duesenberg Motor Corporation on October 26, 1926, for the brothers' engineering skills, talent and brand name.
+E. L. Cord, the owner of Auburn Automobile Company, and other transportation firms, bought the Duesenberg Motor Corporation on October 26, 1926, for the brothers' engineering skills, talent and brand name.
 He intended to produce a car to rival the size, power, and luxury of top European brands such as Hispano-Suiza and Rolls-Royce.

-After Cord's takeover, the new company was renamed "Duesenberg, Inc." Fred would continue in the new organization with the title of vice president in charge of engineering and experimental work.
+After Cord's takeover, the new company was renamed "Duesenberg, Inc." Fred Duesenberg would continue in the new organization with the title of vice president in charge of engineering and experimental work.
 Fred's brother August, who had played an important role in the development of the Model A and its variant, the rare X, had nothing to do with the initial design of the J and had no formal connection with Duesenberg, Inc. until later.
 According to the expert Marshall Merkes, "Cord did not want Augie around."
 However, all Duesenberg racing cars produced after 1926 were built by Augie in an enterprise that functioned separately, and in a building apart from the main Duesenberg plant.
 He was also responsible for a number of engineering achievements like the superchargers developed for both the Auburn and Cord motorcars.

 Debut

 The newly revived Duesenberg company set about to produce the Model J, which debuted December 1 at the New York Car Show of 1928.
 In Europe, it was launched at the "Salon de l'automobile de Paris" of 1929.
-The first and — at the time of the New York presentation — only example made of the series, the J-101, was a LeBaron sweep panel dual cowl phaeton, finished in silver and black.
+The first and — at the time of the New York presentation, only — example made of the series, the J-101, was a LeBaron sweep panel dual cowl phaeton, finished in silver and black.
 By the time the Great Depression hit in October 1929, the Duesenberg Company had only built some 200 cars.
 An additional 100 orders were filled in 1930.
 Thus, the Model J fell short of the original goal to sell 500 cars a year.
-In fact, it took eight years and several iterations to dispatch a mere 480 of the cars, obsolete a couple years after their debut, retaining crash gearboxes (non-synchromesh transmissions) through the end.
-E.L.Cord advertised 265 hp to best the similarly inflated claim of 250 for a concurrent, limited-production Mercedes-Benz.
+Most engine and chassis were made in 1929 and 1930, but due to the Depression, high price, etc., ended up sold and bodied throughout subsequent years.
+Thus the year for a given Model J usually refers to the latter.